WhiteMagic2014/tts-edge-java/README.md

 ## Version

+### 1.1.1

+- Optimize: Fix high CPU usage while waiting for a response

 ### 1.1.0

 - Optimize: Now, the TTS.trans function offers the choice of receiving the output file in two formats, MP3 or opus.